Baxter International (NYSE:BAX) PT Lowered to $85.00 at Raymond James

-Baxter International (NYSE:BAX – Get Rating) had its target price reduced by Raymond James from $96.00 to $85.00 in a research report sent to investors on Friday morning, The Fly reports.
+Baxter International (NYSE:BAX – Get Rating) had its price objective decreased by Raymond James from $96.00 to $85.00 in a research note released on Friday, The Fly reports.

 Other equities analysts have also recently issued research reports about the company.
-StockNews.com began coverage on Baxter International in a report on Thursday, March 31st.
-They issued a hold rating for the company.
-KeyCorp decreased their price target on Baxter International from $98.00 to $95.00 and set an overweight rating for the company in a research note on Friday, February 18th.
-Bank of America initiated coverage on Baxter International in a research note on Tuesday, March 1st.
-They set a buy rating and a $100.00 price target for the company.
-Wells Fargo & Company decreased their price target on Baxter International from $95.00 to $93.00 and set an overweight rating for the company in a research note on Friday, February 18th.
-Finally, Stifel Nicolaus raised their price target on Baxter International from $90.00 to $91.00 and gave the stock a buy rating in a research note on Friday, February 18th.
+UBS Group lifted their target price on Baxter International from $88.00 to $91.00 and gave the stock a neutral rating in a report on Friday, February 18th.
+Zacks Investment Research upgraded Baxter International from a hold rating to a strong-buy rating and set a $99.00 target price for the company in a report on Monday, January 17th.
+Morgan Stanley dropped their target price on Baxter International from $110.00 to $105.00 and set an overweight rating for the company in a report on Friday, February 18th.
+Citigroup initiated coverage on Baxter International in a report on Friday, January 7th.
+They issued a buy rating and a $101.00 target price for the company.
+Finally, The Goldman Sachs Group lowered Baxter International from a neutral rating to a sell rating and decreased their price target for the stock from $88.00 to $77.00 in a research note on Monday, April 4th.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the stock.
 Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $93.62.

 The company also recently announced a quarterly dividend, which was paid on Friday, April 1st.
 Shareholders of record on Friday, February 25th were given a dividend of $0.28 per share.
 This represents a $1.12 dividend on an annualized basis and a yield of 1.59%.
 The ex-dividend date was Thursday, February 24th.
 Baxter International’s dividend payout ratio (DPR) is presently 53.59%.